pantheon-systems/documentation/source/_docs/manual-import.md

 **Files** - anything in `sites/default/files` for Drupal or `wp-content/uploads` for WordPress, which typically includes uploaded images, along with generated stylesheets, aggregated scripts, etc. For information on highly populated directories, see [Platform Considerations](/docs/platform-considerations/#highly-populated-directories).

-Files are not under version control and are stored separately from the site's code.
+Files are not under Git version control and are stored separately from the site's code.

 ### Use the Pantheon Dashboard, SFTP, or Rsync
 You can use the Pantheon Dashboard, SFTP, or Rsync to upload your site's files.